Rumpunzel/rpg-thingy/characters/attributes.md

 |  **Reason**   |     Focus     |      Re-roll each die that comes up **1**.       |

 Here is an [Anydice](https://anydice.com/program/2b138){:target="_blank"} link for the corresponding probabilities.

-{: .important }
-> Cyrene has the trait `Drunkard` with a rating of **1.**
->
-> During a drinking competition, as she tested with Vigor, she uses it to explode the two **6s** she rolled, which, in the end, gives her just the edge she needs to emerge victorious.
-She needs to rest and give her liver some time to recover before she can use the trait again.